Produced by Cryptocurrency Tax Attorneys and Blockchain CPA’s

 Beginning 2020, Coinbase issued a 1099-MISC to users who earned at least $600 from Coinbase Earn, staking rewards, etc. on the Coinbase platform.

 Kraken, Bianance.us, Uphold, and many other exchanges also submitted similar forms to the IRS.
-Going forward, it’s very likely that more and more exchanges will follow suit.
+Going forward, it’s very likely that more exchanges will follow suit.

-Even though the exchanges may provide forms for you to use when you report cryptocurrency on your taxes, you must still combine all the transactions you made on all exchanges you used.
+Even though the exchanges may provide forms for you to use when reporting cryptocurrency on your taxes, you must still combine all of the transactions you made on all exchanges you used.

 Before issuing 1099-MISC to users in 2020, Coinbase used to issue Form 1099-K, which reports only the total amount sold and not the actual profit or loss.
 This often resulted in over-calculation of profits and created a lot of confusion.

-Currently, crypto transactions generate capital gains in the same way stock transactions do and are categorized into either short-term or long-term gains depending on the holding period.
-When day trading cryptocurrency, buys and sells often occur within the day, generating short-term gains.
-However, because wash sale rules don’t apply to crypto transactions, you can buy the same crypto within 30 days of selling and still claim a loss on it.
+Currently, crypto investment generate capital gains in the same way stock transactions do and are categorized into either short-term or long-term gains depending on the holding period.
+When day trading cryptocurrency, buying and selling often occur within the day, thereby generating short-term gains.
+However, because wash sale rules don’t apply to cryptocurrencies, you can buy the same crypto within 30 days of selling and still claim a loss on it.

-Decentralized finance (DeFi) became increasingly popular during the last year because it enables users to buy, sell, lend, and borrow directly with each other based strictly on software instead of relying on a bank or brokerage.
+Decentralized finance (DeFi) has become increasingly popular in the last year because it enables users to buy, sell, lend, and borrow directly with each other based strictly on software instead of relying on a bank or brokerage.
 Earning interest by lending on DeFi is a new way of earning income, but it’s still important to follow the IRS’s crypto tax guidelines when reporting and paying taxes on DeFi transactions.
-Though the IRS hasn’t provided specific tax guidelines on DeFi transactions, there’s speculation that they will release some information soon.
+While the IRS hasn’t provided specific tax guidelines on DeFi transactions, there is speculation that they will release some information soon.

-That was Cointelli’s Tax Guide, covering the various types of crypto taxable events and how to report crypto taxes to the IRS.
+This has been the Cointelli Tax Guide, which covers the various types of crypto taxable events and how to report crypto taxes to the IRS.
 We hope it helped you gain a better understanding of how cryptocurrency is taxed!

-The Cointelli team is here to the rescue.
-We’ll help you save your time and costs so you can prepare your tax return as efficiently as possible!
+Fortunately, the Cointelli team is here to save the day.
+We’ll help you save both time and money so you can work on preparing your tax return as efficiently as possible!

 DISCLAIMER: This post is for informational purposes only and should not be interpreted or relied upon as a substitute for the advice of financial, legal, or tax professionals.
 This content also only addresses U.S. federal income tax consequences for U.S. citizens and residents and does not address tax consequences that may be relevant to a particular person subject to special rules, such as dealers or traders.